The Integrated Course

 Choosing a training provider depends on a few factors:

-Aircraft used for the course: The more modern glass cockpit GPS aircraft are easier to fly and more realistic in comparison to airline cockpits.
-The best aircraft are twins, like the DA-42 Twinstar.
-It doesn’t matter too much for the PPL or the hours building, this is more about learning to fly rather than using technology.
+Aircraft used for the course: Modern glass cockpit GPS aircraft are easier to fly and more realistic to airline cockpits.
+The best aircraft are twins, like the Diamond DA-42 Twinstar.
+It doesn’t matter too much for the PPL or for hours building, this is more about learning to fly rather than using technology.
 However, you do want a good aircraft for the MEP CPL MEIR elements of your training.

 Duration: Average is around 18 months from starting to finishing, but aircraft serviceability issues or weather can often make the course last around 2 years.
 You need to visit the school and ask current students how long the course is taking.